 How to Apply HSA and FSA Funds to Orthodontic Treatment

-If your orthodontic treatment is deemed a qualifying expense, you will be able to apply your HSA or FSA funds to your treatment.
-But if you’ve never utilized these funds before, you might not be sure how to do it.
+If your orthodontic treatment qualifies, you can apply your HSA or FSA funds to your treatment.
+But if you’ve never utilized these funds before, you might be unsure how to do it.
 Here’s what you need to know.

 Using HSA Funds for Orthodontics